JulianWeidinger/CS1237_ADC_Library/README.md

 This is the library for the CS1237-IC from Chipsea. the translated datasheet can be found [here](https://github.com/rafaellcoellho/cs1237-datasheet/blob/master/cs1237_datasheet.pdf)

 The library is designed to be used with one or two CS1237-ADCs-Chips, because if you uses the high frequency mode (1280Hz), the timing is though.
+The gain (1,2,64,128), the sample rate(10Hz,40Hz,640Hz,1280Hz), the reference voltage (internal, or external) and the channel(external diferential signal, temperature sensor) can be configured.

 You have to use one Clock line for each ADC.
 I have experimented with multiple ADC-Chips on one clock-line, but it is impossible to snchronize these chips.
 Synchronisation is very important, because depending on the configured sample rate there is a regular interrupt from the ADC Chip on the data line.